joshuathayer/securedrop/securedrop-staging-qubes.md

 Using the Qubes Settings interface (Q menu -> sd-build -> Qubes Settings), set the VM's kernel to "None", and give it at least 2 GB of RAM.

-While you're in the settings interface, note down the IP address Qubes gave the new VM and the configured gateway IP address.
+While you're in the settings interface, note the IP and gateway IP addresses Qubes gave the new VM: you'll need them for later configuration.

-### boot into installation medium
+### Boot into installation media

 In dom0: